 The roles of the primary and secondary NDB Clusters in this

 Because the conflict detection algorithms employed by

 A conflict between

 DELETE operations alone is

 NDB$EPOCH_TRANS() extends the

-and handled in the same way using the “primary wins
+detected and handled in the same way using the “primary

-the extra condition that any other rows updated in the same
+with the extra condition that any other rows updated in the

-transaction in which the conflict occurred are also regarded as
+same transaction in which the conflict occurred are also

 NDB$EPOCH() realigns individual conflicting